Stephen137/Scottish-Index-of-Multiple-Deprivation/README.md

 I look forward to the publication of the 2024 index.

 Although the Scottish Index of Multiple Deprivation (SMID) is a useful indicator of deprivation levels throughout Scotland, like any index it can only ever be a subjective measure.
-The choice of domains, indicators and weightings applied, all influence the final outcome and changes to these components could potentiall paint a very different picture.
+The choice of domains, indicators and weightings applied, all influence the final outcome and changes to these components could potentially paint a very different picture.

 In conclusion, like any statistical measure, in order to make an informed decision based on the SMID, it is critical to perform a thorough analysis of the supporting data.